 - Must register in internship units as determined by the student's major department

 In addition to applying for the Volunteer International Peer Program, applicants must also submit their résumé with a one-page personal statement indicating their interest in this internship position and how this internship will enhance their academic course of study.
 Although not required, a recommendation letter from an academic advisor or professor is strongly recommended.
 The recommendation letter may include a brief explanation of how the internship position will complement the student's academic program.
 No prior experience is required.

-Please submit application to International Programs, UH 244.
+Please submit application to International Office, UH 244.
 Attention: J. Hotta